Evaluate Microsoft Defender for Office 365

 Your Microsoft Defender for Office 365 evaluation report is generated once per day.
 It may take up to 24 hours for the data to populate.

-If you have an existing gateway, enabling evaluation mode will activate enhanced filtering for connectors.
-This improves filtering accuracy by altering the incoming sender IP address.
-This may change the filter verdicts and if you are not bypassing Exchange Online Protection this may alter deliverability for certain messages.
-In this case you might want to temporarily bypass filtering to analyze impact.
-To bypass, navigate to the Exchange admin center and create a policy of SCL -1 (if you don't already have one).
-For details on the rule components and how they work, see Mail flow rules (transport rules) in Exchange Online.
+If you have an existing gateway, enabling evaluation mode will activate Enhanced Filtering for Connectors.
+This feature improves filtering accuracy by altering the incoming sender IP address.
+This feature might change the filter verdicts, and if you are not bypassing Exchange Online Protection, this may alter deliverability for certain messages.
+In this case, you might want to temporarily bypass filtering to analyze impact.
+To bypass filtering, open the Exchange admin center (EAC) at https://admin.exchange.microsoft.com and create a mail flow rule that sets the SCL of messages to -1 (if you don't already have one).
+For instructions, see Use mail flow rules to set the spam confidence level (SCL) in messages in Exchange Online.

 After the evaluation report has been generated, see how many advanced threat links, advanced threat attachments, and potential impersonations were identified in the emails and collaboration workspaces in your organization.